Firstly, this was not the post I had planned on writing, however, things keep conspiring against me.

-I started on DeviantArt, I was an artist so could put up my images on that community.
+I started on DeviantArt, I was an artist so could put up my images in that community.
 I then wrote a few little scenes which people seemed to like.

 I think someone asked me a question about a writing technique and my reply ended up being massive so I made it into a tutorial… in-fact a lot of my tutorials came from questions.

-The positive feedback I got from those tutorials led me to creating this blog.
+The positive feedback I got from those tutorials led me to create this blog.
 I then got swept up with other things and it festered without activity for a long time.
-By then anyone who had been following me, probably wasn’t any more.
+By then anyone who had been following me probably wasn’t any more.

 But I resurrected it, set a schedule (which yes I often miss) and have been building up a following (which I am still surprised at!).